• Facebook

 Practicalities

 Trafalgar is a pleasant village and a good base for visits to the nicest natural attractions in the park.
-There’s a number of places renting cottages and camping space.
+There are a number of places renting cottages and camping space.

 We stayed at D’Auchamps Cottages, where we rented Firefly Cabin.
 It’s basic but affordable and set in a beautiful garden with great views of the surrounding mountains.
 Plus, Sara who runs the place is helpful and knowledgeable about everything to see in the surroundings.